Thebarda/my-first-shooter/README.md

 # my-first-shooter

-In an apocalypse worl, you're Alec.
+In an apocalypse world, you're Alec.
 A survivor who trying to go to Green Community, a place where "apparently" every one is accepted and provides security and food.
 Survive in this dangerous world, fight zombies and... maybe find the peace.

 This platform game is a shooter in an apocalpse universe.
 I didn't find a name for the moment so I named it "my first shooter" by default...